About the Portfolio Analyzer

 At present, all current paid subscribers have access to this version for no additional charge.
 You will be prompted to login to the site if you are not logged in already, and prompted to subscribe if not yet a paid subscriber.

-When you visit the Portfolio Tools for the first time, your screen will look like this:
+When you visit the Portfolio Analyzer for the first time, your screen will look like this:

 To create a new portfolio, enter the name by which you wish to refer to the portfolio, perhaps the name of the client, e.g. Smith Family or Richard Jones.